 Loin of venison with soy glazed baby beets and roasted turnip puree

-This recipe for loin of venison and baby beets with a Kikkoman soy glaze would be great served at a smart dinner party.
+This recipe for loin of venison and baby beets with a Kikkoman soy glaze would make a delicious seasonal main course in the colder months.
+Created for Kikkoman by chef Simon Hulstone

 - Preparation Time10 mins